Android-9/overthewire-natas/WARGAMES.md

 #### Level 7
 This time you are greeted with a form that asks you to input a 'secret'.
 You can try inputting an arbitrary string such as '1234', but this gives a message that says, "Wrong secret" at the top.

 The first most obvious step is to check the source code, which the site has already given a handy link to.
-Upon going through the source code you will find that there is a piece of PHP out in the open that includes the file path `includes/secret.inc` to access the variable `$_POST['secret']`.
+Upon going through it, you will find that there is a piece of PHP code out in the open that includes the file path `includes/secret.inc` to access the variable `$_POST['secret']`.

 Navigate to `http://natas6.natas.labs.overthewire.org/includes/secret.inc` to find the aforementioned secret.